 The recipe indicates Sukrin icing ‘sugar’ for no other reason except convenience.
 If you want to make your own icing ‘sugar’ you can easily do that with erythritol and stevia.
-Just put 3 tablespoons of erythritol and 1/4 teaspoon of pure stevia crystals (more if you use a not-so-concentrated stevia brand) in a coffee grinder and whizz for 5-seconds.
+Just put 3 tablespoons of erythritol and 1/2 teaspoon of pure stevia in a coffee grinder and whizz for 5-seconds.
 Rest and repeat 2-3 times until powdery.
 Your home-made keto icing ‘sugar’ is ready.

 To make the Keto-licious Sugar Free Chocolate Fondant you need a bain marie (aka water bath, double boiler) to warm up the eggs over the hob.
 You also need two loaf moulds so as to create a water bath for the fondant.
 It is what allows it to bake whilst keeping it moist.
 I prefer silicone moulds, but sometimes I use Pyrex.
 It makes no difference, other than it is easier to extract the fondant from a silicone mould.
 Whatever you use, do remember to let the parchment paper overhang, as it will make the job of lifting the fondant out way easier.